hafiz-azizan03/Data-Visualization/README.md

 ## Directory Of Files And Where To Place The Code Files

-note: the NASBMZ file is simply a 'test' file, users are freely to name the file according to their preference.
+note: the NASBMZ file is simply a 'test' file, users are freely to name the file according to their preference.The other files should follow as the png shown below.

 ![App Screenshot](Screenshots/Screenshot%202023-07-20%20154236.png)